 The LASSO Center Paul Milburn Tutoring Program is a service offered to students campus-wide.
 Highly trained and qualified tutors are available to students for individualized, one-on-one tutoring.
 Tutoring is available by appointment Sunday through Friday.
-Walk-in Tutoring is available Monday-Thursday for our most requested courses.
 Please visit lasso.okstate.edu (http://lasso.okstate.edu) or contact the LASSO Center tutoring office at 405.744.3309 for more information.